About

 Sponsorship

-UJCA is primarily sponsored by the School of Social Science and Civic Engagement at Trinity University.
+The Journal is primarily sponsored by the School of Social Science and Civic Engagement at Trinity University.

-Additionally, it is sponsored by Academic Affairs of Trinity University, the Dean of the Library at Trinity University, the Departments of History, Economics, Philosophy, Political Science, Sociology/Anthropology, Modern Languages and Literatures, Communication, and the International Studies, Women’s and Gender Studies, Global Latinx Studies, and Mexico, the Americas, and Spain (MAS) programs at Trinity University.
+Additionally, it is sponsored by Academic Affairs of Trinity University, the Dean of the Library at Trinity University, the Departments of History, Economics, Philosophy, Political Science, Sociology/Anthropology, Modern Languages and Literatures, Communication, Religion, and the International Studies, Women’s and Gender Studies, Global Latinx Studies, and Mexico, the Americas, and Spain (MAS) programs at Trinity University.

 We would like to thank our sponsors for their generous contributions.